avwx-rest/api-support-site/docs/api.md

 AVWX uses a responsive short-term cache system for all report types.
 Normally, the cache is there to return the most recent report after non-24-hour stations and airports close for the night or if there is some short-term error with the report sources rather than returning an error response.
 Because of this, it's possible to receive a report that may be multiple days old as it represents the last time an AVWX user requested that specific report and one was available.

 My recommendation is to add some client-side logic to check for the recency of the report.
-However, you can override the default functionality and have AVWX return an error code when a current report is not available by caching the `onfail` URL parameter to `error`.
+However, you can override the default functionality and have AVWX return an error code when a current report is not available by changing the `onfail` URL parameter to `error`.